IBM/unitxt/docs/docs/types_and_serializers.rst

+.. _types_and_serializers:

 =====================================
-Tags and Descriptions
+Types and Serializers
 =====================================

-Unitxt employ different tools for serializing data into textual format.
-One of this mechanism is the Type-Serializers mechanism which assign serialization to specific types.
-For example consider the following ``typing types``:
+Unitxt employs various tools for serializing data into textual format.
+One of these mechanisms is the Type-Serializers mechanism, which assigns serialization to specific types.
+For example, consider the following ``typing`` types:

 .. code-block:: python

+    from typing import NewType, TypedDict, Union, Literal, List, Any

     Text = NewType("Text", str)
     Number = NewType("Number", Union[float, int])